 - What are the gendered underpinnings and implications of faith-based humanitarian responses?

-These and other questions will be examined in relation to specific contexts of displacement from across the global south (with a particular focus on the Middle East), and will engage with displaced populations and aid providers of diverse religious backgrounds.
+These and other questions are examined in relation to specific contexts of displacement from across the global south (with a particular focus on the Middle East), and engage with displaced populations and aid providers of diverse religious backgrounds.

 Stage One (2010–2011)

 Stage one involved a one-day international workshop with 60 scholars and practitioners on ‘Faith-based humanitarianism: the response of faith-based communities and faith-based organisations in the context of forced migration’ held at the Refugee Studies Centre in September 2010.
 Download the event report.
 Listen to a podcast of the closing lecture by Dr Elizabeth Ferris, The Brookings Institute.
 Selected conference papers were subsequently published as part of a Special Issue of the Journal of Refugee Studies guest edited by Elena Fiddian-Qasimyeh (Sept 2011, Vol 24, No 3).